drewhart/geonomics_docs/sphinx_dir/docs.rst

 reset?
 N

-This defines the mean of the normal distribution from which a :py:`Trait`'s new mutations' effect sizes are drawn.
+This defines the mean of the normal distribution from which a :py:`Trait`'s initially parameterized loci and new mutations' effect sizes are drawn (with the exception of monogenic traits, whose starting locus always has an alpha value of 0.5, but whose later mutations are influenced by this parameter).
 For effect sizes drawn from a distribution, it is recommended to set this value set to 0 and adjust **alpha_distr_sigma**.
 For fixed effect sizes, set this value to the fixed effect size and set **alpha_distr_sigma** to 0; effects will alternate between positive and negative when they are assigned to loci.
 In either case, new mutations in a :py:`Trait`